FRC5190/2020Training/common/using_git.md

 5. Clone the `2020Training` repository to your machine.
 Using VS code browse through the files of this repository on your local machine.

-6. Create a new branch called `teams/<your-team-name>` in this repository on your local machine.
+6. Create a new branch called `users/<your-github-id>/200git` in this repository on your local machine.

-7. Add a new file called `docs/<your-team-name>.md`.
-Add a description of your team, the names of your team members, and an explanation of what you know in programming to this file.
+7. Add a new file `<your-github-id>.md` to the `users` folder.
+In this file, mention your name and a little introduction to yourself.
+Every time you complete a project, update this file to list all of your completed projects.

 8. Push your branch to the GitHub repository.

 9. Create a pull request to merge the contents of your branch to master.

+10. Switch your local workspace to the master branch.

-10. Come and show off your work at the build space.
+11. Come and show off your work at the build space.